Protect your Freedom

 The Self Defense Act of 2024 allows for the taking of bears without any penalties under specific circumstances.

-Declared State of Emergency, Mobs, Riots
+Declared State of Emergency

 HB 6025: Protects 2nd Amendment Rights during a State of Emergency